aaronKeel/ihme-app/README.md

-# Creating a New Web Application
+# Creating a New Nodejs Application and Docker Container
 In terminal, create a new directory and go to it.
 ```
 mkdir ihme-app && cd ihme-app